Ready Steady Cook will return to satisfy viewers' appetites, says James Martin

 James Martin’s French Adventure sees him travelling the length and breadth of the country, where he trained as a chef in his youth, in his culinary hero Keith Floyd’s old Citroen 2CV.

-Visiting locations such as Provence, Perigord, Burgundy, Alsace and Brittany, he cooks up classic French cuisine in the time-honoured honest Floyd style, with one camera and no re-shoots.
+Visiting locations such as Provence, Perigord, Burgundy, Alsace and Brittany, James cooks up classic French cuisine in the time-honoured honest Floyd style, with one camera and no re-shoots.

 “All the cooking was done in one.